Financial-Times/o-tooltip/README.md

 ### JavaScript

 No code will run automatically unless you are using the Build Service.
-You must either construct an `o-tooltip` object or fire the `o.DOMContentLoaded` event, which oComponent listens for.
+You must either construct an `o-tooltip` object or fire an `o.DOMContentLoaded` event, which oTooltip listens for.

 #### Constructing an o-tooltip